Opposition MPs rubbish claims of move to oust leader, rift in UNC

 Oropouche East MP Dr Roodal Moonilal. –

-Charles hoped all nine Independent Senators would be re-appointed by Kangaloo when she assumes office as President on March 21.
+Charles hoped all nine Kangaloo would reappoint all the independent senators when she assumes office as President on March 21.

 “They do verily deserve it.”